department-of-veterans-affairs/vets-design-system-documentation/src/_patterns/ask-users-for/multiple-responses.md

 {% include component-example.html alt="Form example requesting service history from a Veteran." file="/images/patterns/ask-users-for/multiple-responses/editing-service-period.png" caption="Form collecting service history information from a Veteran using the single page implementation of this pattern." class="x2" %}

 * The fields are presented with an option to "Save" the initial entry and to "Add another".
-Selecting "Add another" before filing in the required fields and clicking "Save" [results in errors associated with each missing field]({{ site.baseurl }}/images/patterns/ask-users-for/multiple-responses/editing-service-period-errors.png).
+Selecting "Add another" before filling in the required fields and clicking "Save" [results in errors associated with each missing field]({{ site.baseurl }}/images/patterns/ask-users-for/multiple-responses/editing-service-period-errors.png).

 ### Review for edit and remove